 Power over our Manifestations

-That is why it is so important to tackle neurological immaturitiy (unconcious mind) as well as our trauma history (subconcious mind) when we evolve into self-regulation and our neomammalian brain structures.
+That is why it is so important to tackle neurological immaturity (unconscious mind) as well as our trauma history (subconscious mind) when we want to evolve into self-regulation and our neomammalian brain structures.

 Self-empowerment also depends on an operational and integrated self, otherwise we will only further empower the ego – which will manifest what it knows: our shadow.

-A functional and integrated self is not only able to focus its attention on a goal without counteracting the will with subconcious sabotage.
+A functional and integrated self is not only able to focus its attention on a goal without counteracting the will with subconscious sabotage.